 - Bichpoos require frequent clipping, making them harder to care for

 - They get very attached to the owner and experience separation anxiety when left alone.
 Separation anxiety in

-- They can be very shy when not socialized enough
+- They can be very shy when not socialized enough.

 However, they require a lot of maintenance and exercise.
-It is important to take these factors into consideration before deciding to get this adorable pooch.
+It is essential to consider these factors before deciding to get this adorable pooch.